Frequently Asked Questions (FAQs)

 A. You may be eligible for financial aid in the summer; however, summer aid is limited.
 Please notify the Office of Financial Aid and Scholarships if you plan to attend summer school by submitting a Direct Loan Request Form.
 In your MyUWF, search and select "Financial Aid Forms" and choose the Direct Loan Request Form for the applicable aid year.
 It is important that you plan accordingly if you know you are attending in the summer, so you can save some of your aid eligibility for the summer semester and not use all available funding during the fall and spring semesters.

 Q11: What happens if I withdraw from a course during the semester?
 How will it affect my financial aid?

 A: Your financial aid maybe adjusted if you withdraw from a course during the semester.
-Please contact the Financial Aid Office prior to withdrawing to determine if you will be required to pay back funds and if the withdrawal will jeopardize your eligibility for future aid.
+Please contact the Office of Financial Aid and Scholarships prior to withdrawing to determine if you will be required to pay back funds and if the withdrawal will jeopardize your eligibility for future aid.
 Withdrawing may also affect your ability to maintain Satisfactory Academic Progress; please review our SAP policy.